waynodiablo/Oystercard/pills/blocks.md

 Blocks are a fundamental feature of Ruby.
 In fact, blocks are one of the reasons Ruby is so flexible and easy to use.
 Let's discuss the basics of using the blocks.

-In most cases, when calling a method, you pass simple objects – Symbols (:pill: [Symbols](https://github.com/makersacademy/course/blob/master/pills/symbols.md)), Strings (:pill: [Strings](https://github.com/makersacademy/course/blob/master/pills/strings.md)), numbers – as arguments.
+In most cases, when calling a method, you pass simple objects – [Symbols](https://github.com/makersacademy/course/blob/master/pills/symbols.md), [Strings](https://github.com/makersacademy/course/blob/master/pills/strings.md)), numbers – as arguments.
 However, you can also pass a block of code as an argument.
 This block of code is not executed immediately when the method is called but may be executed later.

 In [Student Directory](https://github.com/makersacademy/course/blob/master/student_directory.md) we iterated over an array of names using this code: